 Nude, with Frog

 I lost my dog Spot last February.
-When I found this image below among other self-portraits of the era it occurred to me that my dog and I were symbolic of the intimacy of constant companionship.
-A relationship without guile, false modesty, or embarrassment.
-It is the most intimate and revealing yet least sexualized of all the photos of this exhibit.
+Discovering this image among other self-portraits from that period, I recognized that my dog and I embodied the intimacy of constant companionship—a relationship without guile, false modesty, or embarrassment.
+It is the most intimate and revealing of all the photographs in this exhibition.

 Sleeping

-This mural below was created over a period of months with block photos and photographs on paper and laminate which were then taped to the wall.
-The entire mural was about twelve feet high and seven feet wide.
-It was meant to be the culmination of the other nudes exhibited here, and some of the photographs and art included above can be seen in the mural as well.
-It is entitled The Passion of Shawn Holbrook.
-The Passion in reference to the passion of christ and the passion of Saint Sebastian, murdered by a Roman guard because he would not have sex with him.
-Shawn Holbrook was the name of my alter ego when I was in California.
+The below mural was created on my bedroom wall over several months using block prints and photographs on paper or laminate and taped in place.
+Measuring over twelve feet high by seven feet wide, it was intended as the culmination of the nudes exhibited here—some of the photographs and artworks shown above appear within the mural itself.
+Titled The Passion of Shawn Holbrook, the work draws on two meanings of ‘passion’: the Passion of Christ and the martyrdom of Saint Sebastian, who was killed by a Roman guard for refusing his sexual advances.
+Shawn Holbrook was the name of my alter ego during the time I lived in California.

 The Passion of Shawn Holbrook

-That’s the end of the cycle.
-It’s been a great five years putting all these pieces together.
+That’s the end of the cycle and What’s Written on the Body is now officially over as I move on to new work.
 In September my new novel will come out and I will play author for a bit.
-After that I am considering a new art installation.
+I am considering a new art installation as well.
 Updates to come.

 Leave a comment